Transforming metrics on a line bundle to the Okounkov body: Abstract

 \section{Abstract}

-Let $L$ be a big holomorphic line bundle on a compact complex manifold $X.$ We show how to associate a convex function on the Okounkov body of $L$ to any continuous metric $e^{-\psi}$ on $L.$ We will call this the Chebyshev transform of $\psi,$ denoted by $c[\psi].$ Our main theorem states that the integral of the difference of the Chebyshev transforms of two weights is equal to the relative energy of the weights, which is a well-known functional in Kähler-Einstein geometry and Arakelov geometry.
+Let $L$ be a big holomorphic line bundle on a complex projective manifold $X.$ We show how to associate a convex function on the Okounkov body of $L$ to any continuous metric $\psi$ on $L.$ We will call this the Chebyshev transform of $\psi,$ denoted by $c[\psi].$ Our main theorem states that the difference of metric volume of $L$ with respect to two metrics, a notion introduced by Berman-Boucksom, is equal to the integral over the Okounkov body of the difference of the Chebyshev transforms of the metrics.
+When the metrics have positive curvature the metric volume coincides with the Monge-Amp\`ere energy, which is a well-known functional in K\"ahler-Einstein geometry and Arakelov geometry.
 We show that this can be seen as a generalization of classical results on Chebyshev constants and the Legendre transform of invariant metrics on toric manifolds.
-As an application we prove the differentiability of the relative energy in the ample cone.
+As an application we prove the differentiability of the metric volume in the cone of big metrized $\mathbb{R}$-divisors.
+This generalizes the result of Boucksom-Favre-Jonsson on the differentiability of the ordinary volume of big $\mathbb{R}$-divisors and the result of Berman-Boucksom on the differentiability of the metric volume when the underlying line bundle is fixed.